-Xbox Scorpio: Specs, Tech Superior To Xbox One, But Free Games For Xbox 360, And PS4, Could Decide Popularity?
+Xbox Scorpio: Specs, Tech Superior To Xbox One, But Free Games For Xbox 360 And PS4 Could Decide Popularity?

 Oculus Rift On Xbox One?
 Microsoft’s ‘Scorpio’ May Be Planning To Rival PlayStation Neo By Supporting PC Peripheral, 4K Visuals

 As consistently proven by the previous console wars, specifications alone aren’t enough to win and retain players.
-The most important aspect besides immersive graphics and smooth gameplay, is the number of titles that the game console supports.
+The most important aspect besides immersive graphics and smooth gameplay is the number of titles that the game console supports.
 Unfortunately for Microsoft, Sony still not only rules in this aspect, but has far more gaming consoles being used by gamers as compared to Microsoft’s offerings.
-According to a recently published report, there are more than twice as many Sony PlayStaion 4 consoles out in the wild as Xbox One.
+According to a recently published report, there are more than twice as many Sony PlayStation 4 consoles out in the wild as Xbox One.
 Statistically speaking, Microsoft has sold about 26 million Xbox One game consoles.
 However, Sony has managed to sell 55 million PS4 consoles.

 Here is the same chart as before.
 But this time for Xbox sales.